Skip to content

 Melktert Resepte

 Melktert Resepte There are many different ways of making Melktert.
-The one method is to cook the filling on the stove and add it to a prepared crust.
+One method is to cook the filling on the stove and then add it to a prepared crust.
 The other is to bake it in the oven together with the crust.A crust can be made from “Tennis” or “Marie” biscuits, although the traditional way is to use a pastry dough crust.
-The traditional filling is made from milk and eggs, so basically a custard.
-More
+The traditional filling is made from milk and eggs, so it’s basically a custard.

 Beskuit